adamstok/vim/cheatsheet.md

      * `:TestFile or :TestLast or :TestNearest ` testing the testfiles
      * `:tabclose ` close the tab
      * `dd ` delete the line
+     * `v or V ` v=select from cursor point, V select all the line directly

 ---
 2. Terminal: